ranton256/classifying_concord/classifying_concord.md

 I wanted to show methods for classifying text using a novel dataset rather than one of the toy ones so often used for tutorials.
 Eventually I settled on classifying text to predict the original author.
 Since I wanted this to be primarily about actual writing style rather than the changes to language between regions or over time I chose two authors from the same era and location, Emerson and Thoreau.
 For background on computational authorship attribution see Koppel et al. (2009) .

-Ralph Waldo Emerson and Henry David Thoreau both resided in mid-19th-century Concord, Massachusetts.
-Their writings and philosophical exchanges contributed to [American Transcendentalism](https://plato.stanford.edu/entries/transcendentalism/), and both produced literary works that remain influential.
-Despite their shared location and intellectual community, their writing styles differ in identifiable ways.

 *Walden* has always been one of my favorite books and had a big influence on me when I first read it in high school, but Emerson was a different story.
 I found his writing style wordy and frustrating.
 Recently I revisited the context of these works when I read *[The Transcendentalists and Their World](https://us.macmillan.com/books/9780374279325/thetranscendentalistsandtheirworld/)* (Gross, 2021) which gave me the idea to use their writings as the basis for this project.

-All the code and data used in this study can be accessed via the GitHub repo [http://github.com/ranton256/classifying_concord](github.com/ranton256/classifying_concord).

 The dataset was created from two public domain works, one by each author.
 For Emerson, I used *Essays: First Series* (1841), and for Thoreau, there was really no choice but *Walden, and On The Duty Of Civil Disobedience* (1854).

-This dataset offers several practical advantages for educational purposes:

-1. **Historical context**: The texts come from the same historical period and location.
-2. **Controlled variables**: Both authors wrote philosophical prose on related themes.
-3. **Clear differences**: Despite similarities in topic, the authors maintain distinct writing styles.
-4. **Accessibility**: The works are in the public domain and widely available.

 The texts were segmented into passages of 3-5 sentences each, creating a collection of labeled examples for training and testing classification models.

-To explore how different machine learning approaches perform on this task I compared multiple methods.
-These included traditional methods, including logistic regression, random forests, and support vector machines, along with newer transformer-based models.
+To explore how different machine learning approaches perform on this task I compared multiple methods including classical models like logistic regression, random forests, and support vector machines, along with newer transformer-based models.

+The accompanying code, but not this article itself, is licensed under the MIT License.
+See the LICENSE file for details.

 ## The Evolution of Machine Learning Classification